 How to Avoid Financial Disputes with Roommates

 Living with roommates isn’t just for college students anymore.
-There are any number of reasons or life circumstances that necessitate splitting the costs of housing and living expenses with another person (or multiple people).
+There are plenty of reasons to split the costs of housing and living expenses at any age.
 But anytime two or more people are involved in a financial transaction, problems and misunderstandings can arise.
 Here are some ways you can avoid getting into financial conflicts with roommates.

-Choose Wisely – Of course, there’s no way to guarantee you’ll get along with anyone you choose live with, or that they’ll have the rent on time every month.
+Of course, there’s no way to guarantee you’ll get along with anyone you choose live with, or that they’ll have the rent on time every month.
 But you can help minimize the chance of financial conflict by choosing a roommate who shows signs of being a financially responsible person.
-Are they employed full-time?
-Do they have decent, reliable transportation?
+Do they bring in steady income?
+Have decent, reliable transportation?
 Do they use cash or a debit card to pay for everyday purchases?
 These are good signs they probably have their financial affairs under control.

 Positive roommate relationships start with good communication.
 Establish clear expectations regarding financial matters up front, including how, when, and who is responsible for making sure the bills are paid.
 You may also want to consider writing up a roommate agreement, separate from your lease, that lays out the things you agree upon.
 Having everyone involved sign a document like this makes informal conversations feel more official, and will give you a neutral document to refer to when you have disagreements.